jscheiny/safe-units/docs/measures.md

 Measure.of<U>(value: number, quantity: Measure<U>, symbol?: string): Measure<U>
 ```

 Creates a measure that is a scalar multiple of a given measure.
-An optional symbol maybe provided to name the resulting measure.
+An optional symbol may be provided to name the resulting measure.

 *Examples:*